• Skip to primary navigation

 • Cook’s Tip#2: Instead of roasting, you can grill the peppers directly on the stovetop or an outside grill (especially during summer).

-• Cook’s Tip #4: Make sure the peppers are not overcooked.
-There should still be a bit of crunch in them when you add them last.
+• Cook’s Tip #3: Ensure the peppers are not overcooked.
+Once added at the end of cooking your Roman chicken, there should still be a bit of bite in them.

-• Cook’s Tip #5: You can slice the prosciutto thinly if you prefer.
+• Cook’s Tip #4: You can slice the prosciutto thinly if that’s what you prefer.

 Nutrition